Join our Strava Club!

 Col de la Morte (from Sichilienne) – this col can be ridden as part of a loop over Col de Ornon.
 Alternatively, you can just do the climb from the Sichilienne, a village halfway between Bourg d’Oisans and Grenoble.

 Another balcony road route that goes up the mountain behind Bourg d’Oisans, directly opposite the Alpe d’Huez climb, is that up to Villard Notre Dame (from Bourg d’Oisans).
 This is not only a difficult route, but has a number of unlit tunnels, so good quality lights are essential (particularly as the road is potholed in the tunnels!)
 Also, some brochures describe Villard Notre Dame as linked to Villard Reymond, so that a cycling loop is possible.
-The linking road is of very poor quality and is suitable only for mountain bikes, so do not attempt this loop with a road bike, or even a car!
+The linking road is of very poor quality and is best suited to mountain bikes – we so do not recommend this loop with a road bike!